zeusAlgo/Simplified-Encryption/README.md

-Simplified-Encryption
+# Simplified Encryption

 Simple Alphanumeric Encryption Scheme.

 Please do not use for sensitive data.
-This is a toy encryption scheme; please encrypt responsibly.
+This is a toy encryption scheme; please encrypt responsibly :)